Andy Goram: Rangers

 In the summer of 1991, Goram signed for Rangers in a £1 million transfer deal.
 He made his debut in a 6–0 win over St Johnstone on the opening day of the season.
 Having replaced Chris Woods, Goram found himself under scrutiny in his first few months, and was criticised for goals conceded against Hearts and Sparta Prague which some regarded as being "soft".

 Goram soon settled at Ibrox and established himself by playing in all 55 of Rangers competitive games and keeping 26 clean sheets during his first season there.
 He helped Rangers win the 1991–92 Scottish Premier Division title.
 He also helped them win the Scottish Cup for the first time in several years, defeating Airdrie 2–1 in the final to clinch a league and cup double.

 The following season, 1992–93, saw Rangers take part in the newly revamped UEFA Champions League.
 Goram played in all ten of their European fixtures that season, conceding seven goals.
 These games included home-and-away wins over Leeds United and an unbeaten run that saw the club narrowly miss out on a place in the final.
 Rangers swept to a domestic treble that season, winning their fifth-consecutive league title and defeating Aberdeen in both the League Cup and Scottish Cup finals.
 Goram won both the Scottish Football Writers and Scottish Professional Footballers Association player of the year awards.

 Goram underwent knee surgery in the summer of 1993 and missed most of the following season whilst recovering, making ten appearances.
 He was placed on the transfer list by manager Walter Smith in the summer of 1994; however, he was allowed to remain at Rangers when he proved his fitness and commitment during pre-season training, and he returned as first-choice goalkeeper for season 1994–95.
-He continued to excel in goal for Rangers, with Celtic manager Tommy Burns lamenting in January 1996, "If anyone gets round to doing my tombstone, it will have to read: Andy Goram Broke My Heart."
+He continued to excel in goal for Rangers, with Celtic manager Tommy Burns lamenting in January 1996, "If anyone gets round to doing my tombstone, it will have to read: 'Andy Goram Broke My Heart.'"
 Goram went on to win a further three league titles, a Scottish Cup and a Scottish League Cup in his time at Rangers.

-After it was reported in the press that Goram had a mild form of schizophrenia, he was greeted with the chant of "Two Andy Gorams, there's only two Andy Gorams".
+After it was reported in the press that Goram had a mild form of schizophrenia, he was greeted with the chant of "Two Andy Gorams, there's only two Andy Gorams" (based on the common misconception that schizophrenia and dissociative identity disorder are the same condition).
 This chant quickly gained popularity, and became the title of a book documenting humorous football chants.
 Goram left Rangers at the end of season 1997–98.